Ravi Bopara: 2014 West Indies, T20 World Cup and Sri Lanka

 In the limited overs tour of the West Indies, Bopara made scores of 23, 38 not out and 5 not out.
 This gave him an impressive average of 66.
 Bopara bowled just 5 overs in the series, taking 1 wicket.
 In the T20 series, Bopara hit 42 in the first game, although England went on to lose.
 He made 14 in England's score of 152 in the second, although it ended in another defeat.
 He made an unbeaten 6 in the final game to help England avoid a whitewash, instead losing the series 2–1.

 In the 2014 T20 World Cup, Bopara scored an unbeaten 24 against New Zealand, although England lost the match.
 He made 11 not out against Sri Lanka and helped finish the game off with Alex Hales to keep England's hopes of qualification alive.
 He made 31 in the defeat to South Africa, and took figures of 0–13 in his two overs.
 Bopara could only make 18 in the humiliating defeat against the Netherlands, although he bowled impressively, taking 0–15 in his four overs at an economy rate of less than 4 an over.
 In the entire tournament, Bopara bowled 6 overs for just 28 runs, and also scored 84 runs, making him one of England's stand out performers.

 Bopara was poor in his first three matches against Sri Lanka.
 He managed just 10 runs and took just one wicket.
 He made 51 in the fourth match of the series but could not prevent an England defeat, before being dismissed for 17 in the final match as England again lost, and also lost the series 3–2.

 Bopara was left out of the ODI squad against India, which drew criticisms from many pundits.
-He returned for the T20 between he two sides, making 21 runs as England secured a narrow victory.
+He returned for the T20 between he two teams, making 21 runs as England secured a narrow victory.

 Bopara returned to the England ODI squad for the tour against Sri Lanka.
 He made two fifties in the first two matches of the tour, hitting 65 in the first match and 51 in the second.
 Despite this, England lost both games.
 In the third ODI he only made six runs, although he did take his first wicket of the series.
 He made 22 in the fourth match and followed this up by making28 in the fifth ODI, a game England won to keep the series alive.
 In the sixth ODI of the series, Bopara could only make 13 as England lost the match which meant they could no longer win the series.
 Bopara was dropped for the final game of tour, but England lost this match to lose the series 5–2.